Harold Ainsworth Peto was the eighth child out of fourteen, born to Sir Samuel Morton Peto and his wife, of Somerleyton Hall in Suffolk.

 In 1892 after 21 years, the partnership was dissolved, due to Harold’s increasing disenchantment with London , on the condition that he would not practice architecture in the UK for the next 15 years.
 From here his career in garden and interior design began.
 A long admirer of Italian Renaissance, this influence could be seen in his architectural work, and he travelled frequently to Italy.

-Harold Peto took on a number of commissions including the gardens at Buscot Park, West Dean gardens, Heale gardens, Ilnacullin Island and several in the South of France.
+Harold Peto took on a number of commissions including the gardens at Buscot Park in Oxfordshire, West Dean gardens in Sussex, Heale gardens in Wiltshire, Ilnacullin Island and several in the South of France.
 In 1899 on a visit to Iford Manor, Harold found the ideal setting for his style and interests.
 With a collection of architectural treasures bought on travels to Italy, Spain and France, Harold set about creating a truly beautiful, peaceful haven.

 A man of exquisite taste, with a talent for placing objects sympathetically to their surroundings, his work at Iford led to many more commissions.
 One of the best promoters of Italian renaissance, Harold was also influenced by the Arts and Crafts period although his work was structured rather than informal.
 Harold softened his structures with plants in the manner of Gertrude Jeykll and William Robinson, who thought well of his designs.
 Jekyll illustrated Harold’s work in her book on Garden Ornament.